0

 Significant dates in the winter are sundown (last day when the Sun can be seen) on April 29th, midwinter on June 21st and sunrise (first day when the Sun rises after winter) on August 13th.
 Traditionally, the oldest person on base lowers the tattered flag on sundown and the youngest raises a new one on sunrise.
 Midwinter is a week-long holiday, during which a member of the wintering team is chosen to keep the old flag.

-Text imported from Wikipedia article "Halley Research Station" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Halley Research Station" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants